WongChongYang/CPT212-CycleDetection/README.md

 Thank you for informing me the bugs you have found, I did it for my assignment not for myself LOL.

-A lot of improments can be done, feel free to use the codes.
+A lot of improvements can be done, feel free to use the codes.